-- A variety of housing types can be accommodated. - Densities can be reallocated where appropriate, including higher densities near open space reserves and close to public transport routes and/or the town centre.
+- · The location of most local roads are not identified. - A variety of housing types can be accommodated. - · Densities can be reallocated where appropriate, including higher densities near open space reserves and close to public transport routes and/or the town centre.